 If you are an employee of the University of Nottingham who habitually uses a computer for a significant proportion of your work, you are entitled to a free eye test through the University.

-Staff who are concerned about any safety implications about the introduction of on-line assessment must contact the School Safety Officer for a referral to the University's Occupational Health Department.
+Staff who are concerned about any safety implications about the introduction of on-line assessment must contact the School Health and Safety Co-ordinator for a referral to the University's Occupational Health Department.

 16. Manual Handling

 The School seeks to minimise the risk of injury from manual handling operations.
 Members of the School who are regularly involved in such operations shall receive training in lifting and handling.
 Further information about training in manual handling is available from Professional Development's safety training programme.

 The School will organise staff training on an annual basis for staff involved in manual handling in the Performing Arts Studios.